marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This is a tough question.
 What would I like to see differently?

-For the Micrio implementaton, not a lot.
+For the Micrio implementation, not a lot.
 I've offloaded the rendering as much as possible to Wasm.
 Micrio also has a lot of other logic (HTML markers, popups, using the Audio API..), but putting those in Wasm as well would not be benificial for a number of reasons:

 * *Any HTML operation would still require a JS render function*, and the browser's HTML rendering pipeline would not change at all.
 It would actually be adding an extra step.